 How Do I Keep My Defect Rate Down?

 “I thought by ‘down’ you meant lie down ON the couch, not off it.”

 Defects are clearly a huge threat to any seller.
-Since even a tiny handful of defects out of hundreds of sales can be enough to get you slapped hard, you have to do everything in your power to prevent them.
+Since a tiny handful of defects can be enough to get even the biggest sellers slapped hard, you have to do everything in your power to prevent them.

 Keep Customer Service Efficient

 Slow responses dramatically increase the chances of a customer getting upset, and if you don’t respond to a buyer within three business days, then the case qualifies for the eBay Money Back Guarantee.

 If you ever reach the point when it takes you more than three days to respond to all of your eBay messages, then things are way too bogged down.
 You need to start responding faster before your feedback score and defect rate are irreparably damaged.

 Connecting eBay with a helpdesk is the best way to speed things up.
 Helpdesks give you access to powerful tools like canned responses, saving you from having to retype common answers and letting you automatically fill in details like the customer’s name.
 They also let you have multiple users answering your eBay messages at once.